caoyongji/testnet/docs/design/blocks.md

 # Block

-The following describes the block-related data structures as exchanged among peers in the network.
-It also maps, where possible, items in such network-exchanged data structures to items in the internal representation of data structures in the Erlang codebase.

 The following describes how things are meant to be, and maps to how things are in the Erlang codebase.
 Items described here and known not to be reflected yet in the codebase are noted with a *TO-BE* prefix.